Creative and Performing ArtsPRINT THIS ARTICLE

 Students are able to showcase their dramatic skills through Twilight performances, competitions and liturgies throughout the year.

-St Leo’s is currently rehearsing for “Disney’s High School Musical” (Junior) with 6 performances scheduled for May 2016.
+St Leo’s is currently rehearsing for “Disney’s Beauty and The Beast” (Junior) with 7 performances scheduled for May 2018.
 We have students from Years 7 to 12 involved in a range of roles.

 Students are able to explore, experiment and master skills in a range of artistic forms such as, drawing, painting, ceramics, printmaking, photomedia, digital media, sculpture, installation and documented forms.